JoannaKyl/CS50x/README.md

 ## Acknowledgments

-Special thanks to **Professor David J. Malan** and the CS50 team for creating a dynamic, engaging, and inclusive learning environment.
-Their dedication makes computer science accessible and enjoyable for learners from all backgrounds.
+Special thanks to **Professor David J. Malan** and the CS50 team for creating a dynamic and engaging learning environment.
+This courses makes computer science accessible and enjoyable for learners from all backgrounds.

 **Note:** This repository contains my personal projects and files from Harvard University's CS50x course.
 If you’re currently enrolled, please respect academic integrity and complete assignments independently.